Wande-inc/Emerald/README.md

 # Emerald [Work in progress]
 A game website you can download to be unbl0cked forever
 <blockquote>ETERNAL is being taken down.
-Emerald will be the new version with a better UI & UX</blockquote>
+Emerald will be the new version with a better UI & UX
+<br>Also movies are being removed due to copyrighting</blockquote>